matspike/matspike.github.io/Tutorial_Readings/Week_2_Tutorial.md

 Below, we suggest some issues you could consider when you are reading it and discussing it in your groups, but don’t feel constrained by these.
 If there is a basic issue from the readings or lectures that your tutor can help clear up, this is a good opportunity to raise it in a smaller group setting.

+**ALSO** - please do make Hypothes.is annotations, as it's a great way to pull up issues and terminology that everyone will benefit from, as well as a great base for any assignments you do later on!

 ## Possible points to consider
 * Boeckx argues against non-evolutionary perspectives on language.
 What does that mean?
 * What kinds of arguments and evidence does he think we have access to?